connexcs/docs/docs/getting-started.md

 The initial setup in ConnexCS will configure a single carrier, a single customer, and a single rate card.

 !!! info "Changing UI language"
-    Change the display language for the UI by clicking your name in the upper-right corner and selecting [Change Language](https://docs.connexcs.com/changing-language/).
+    Change the display language for the UI by clicking your name in the upper-right corner and selecting [**Change Language**](https://docs.connexcs.com/changing-language/).

 !!! note "What is my server IP Address?"
     IP addresses are deployed *after* you have completed the getting started steps.

 !!! help "Need Help?"
-    If you need help, we offer free 1:1 training, you can book this at <https://connexcs.youcanbook.me/>
+    If you need help, we offer free 1:1 training, you can book this at **<https://connexcs.youcanbook.me/>**.

 ___